navintkr/Migrate-PowerBIGatewayCluster/README.md

 ### Which Script Should I Use?

 **Use `Migrate-PowerBIGatewayCluster.ps1` if:**
-- You're creating a new gateway from scratch
-- You want automated gateway cluster creation
+- You want automated capacity monitoring and redistribution
-- You want monitoring based on threshold
+- You want to create a new gateway automatically at threshold
+- You want automated workload balancing

 **Use `Rebind-DatasetsToNewGateway.ps1` if:**
 - Both gateways already exist and are configured
 - Data sources already exist on both gateways
+- You want granular control over what moves (by count, name, or filter)
+- You want to redistribute specific workloads (HR, Finance, Dev/Test)
 - You want to avoid duplicate data sources
-- You just need to switch datasets over

 ## Limitations